 Interstellar Comet 3I ATLAS Latest News and General Information

 This year, we’re welcoming a rare guest in our skies – the interstellar comet 3I/ATLAS!
 It’s only the third interstellar object ever discovered, making it a once-in-a-lifetime visitor.
 But some argue we shouldn’t dismiss a wilder possibility: could it be an alien probe passing through our Solar System?
 Whatever you believe, you can track 3I/ATLAS in the Sky Tonight app.
-After spending weeks hidden behind the Sun, the comet is now returning to view in the morning sky.
+On its way out of the Solar System, it will approach the Earth on December 19, 2025.
+Also, it is still visible in the sky, and if you want to see it, you need to hurry up.
 Learn when and how to see it, and plan your perfect observing moment!

 Contents